Autodesk/synthesis/installer/Linux/README.md

-# `>_` Shell Script Installer
+# `>_` Synthesis App Image

-For installation on Linux operating systems, we use our own custom written shell script to extract all the necessary files to their proper locations in the file system.
+For running Synthesis we have decided to package our application as an AppImage.
+It allows Synthesis to be packaged as a single .AppImage file.
+This also allows for users to run Synthesis without needing a specific distribution.

 ### Compiling The Package: ###
-In order to acheive the proper package structure for proper extraction, you must first compile a Unity build as `Synthesis.x86_64` which must reside in the `Synthesis` folder.
+In order to acheive the proper package structure for proper extraction, you must first compile a Unity build as: `Synthesis.x86_64` and store it somewhere on your machine.

-Prior to compiling the package, you must first ensure that all scripts have the execute bit set properly using:
-`$ chmod +x LinuxInstaller.sh`

-Then, download [makeself](https://makeself.io) and compile the `.run` executable using:
-`$ ./makeself.sh LinuxInstaller/ SynthesisLinux4.X.X.run "Synthesis For Linux 4.X.X" ./LinuxInstaller.sh`
-(Replace **4.X.X** with correct product version number)
+Note: It is important that you do not modify or remove any of the files and folders that come built with the `Synthesis.x86_64` file.

+It is also strongly recommended that you have some fields and robots exported in the Mirabuf format.

+### Running Init ###
+Before packaging, it is important to run the init script unless you really know what you are doing.
+At the very least it is recommended to read it to see what is needed for setup.

+To run the init script, you likely need to make it executable by running: `chmod +x init.sh` in your preferred terminal.

+Now run the init script and specify input directories for the version of synthesis you compiled as well as fields and robots: `./init.sh -f /path/to/fields/ -r /path/to/robots/ -b /path/to/synthesis/`

-### Installing The Package (FOR USERS): ###
+### Installing appimagetool ###
-Installing the package should be as simple as `$ ./SynthesisLinux*.run`.

-An alternate method of execution using BA$H would be `$ sh SynthesisLinux*.run`.
+appimagetool is the name of the program that is used to create AppImages.
+You can download and install appimagetool through the official website https://appimage.github.io/appimagetool/ or get it through your distribution's package manager.

+Note: appimagetool is usually packaged under AppImageKit rather than as a standalone application.

-### Uninstalling The Package (FOR USERS): ###
+### Creating The AppImage ###
-The uninstallation script can be found at `\home\.config\Autodesk\Synthesis\SynthesisUninstaller.sh`

-Uninstalling the package should be as simple as `$ ./SynthesisUninstaller.sh`.

-An alternate method of execution using BA$H would be `$ sh SynthesisUninstaller.sh`.

-### Troubleshooting: ###
-If you're having trouble executing the `.run` package, try ensuring that the execute bit is properly set by running
-`chmod +x SynthesisLinux*.run`

-If still run into issues or have problems with the **installation itself**, please feel free to submit an [issue](https://github.com/Autodesk/synthesis/issues).

-For questions reguarding compilation, feel free to contact matthew.moradi@autodesk.com
+Finally you can create your AppImage!
+Run: `appimagetool Synthesis.AppDir` which will create the Synthesis AppImage